 - Garlic – Toxic in large doses and may affect the flavour of the eggs.

-- Onions – Fed in large quantities onions can cause anaemia or jaundice, and sometimes it can be fatal.
-This is because it contains thiosulphate which destroys red blood cells.
+- Onions – Fed in large quantities, onions can cause anaemia or jaundice, sometimes fatal.
+Onions contain thiosulphate, which destroys red blood cells.

 - Asparagus – can taint the taste of your eggs.